-Steven Howland is an assistant economist in the community development department of the Federal Reserve Bank of Kansas City.
+Steven Howland is an associate economist in the community development department of the Federal Reserve Bank of Kansas City.

 Howland performs analyses on various surveys, such as the Community Insights Survey, and those at the System level to provide insight on the conditions of LMI communities in the Kansas City District.
 He also conducts independent research that gives more insight into issues affecting LMI communities.